 Watermelon, Feta and Arugula Salad

 Sweet meets savory and slightly spicy in this new summer standard.
-Ina Garten’s version has more than three ingredients, so we pared ours back and just used cubed watermelon, crumbled feta and peppery arugula.
+Ina Garten’s version(Opens in a new window) has more than three ingredients, so we pared ours back and just used cubed watermelon, crumbled feta and peppery arugula.
 Guess what?
 It’s just as delicious.
+If you're having a barbecue, consider grilling the watermelon to take the flavor to the next level.
+Plus, get more summer salad ideas.

 Oven Roasted Whatever’s-in-Season

 We know the last thing you want to do is turn on the oven, but hear us out.
-If you roast a big batch of veggies at the beginning of the week, you can use them as sides, in sandwiches, on top of grilled pizza – you get it.
+If you roast a big batch of veggies at the beginning of the week, you can use them as sides, in sandwiches, on top of grilled pizza—you get it.
 Here’s how we do it: using a mandoline, evenly slice veggies (we like eggplant, summer squash or zucchini), toss in a big bowl with olive oil, salt and pepper.
-If we’re feeling spicy we add cumin or a pinch of crushed red pepper, roast at 375℉ until crisp-soft — it’s a thing, trust us.
+If we’re feeling spicy we add cumin or a pinch of crushed red pepper, roast at 375℉ until crisp-soft—it’s a thing, trust us.